Close

 What to See and Do

-You can walk from Sandsend to Whitby and you’ll want to spend the best part of a day to make the most of the sights in this popular seaside town.
+If you’re starting in Sandsend, the sandy beach should be your first port of call.
+The vast, family-friendly expanse is great for swimming and is popular with paddle boarders too.
+You can easily walk from Sandsend to Whitby where you’ll want to spend the best part of a day to make the most of the sights in this busy seaside town.
 Top of the must-see list is obviously Whitby Abbey (whether you choose to park up at the abbey itself, or climb the 199 steps), but don’t forget about Whitby Museum in Pannett Park – it’s not only a lovely lunchtime picnic spot but with more than 200 years of collecting, there’s plenty of history to explore here.
-A great way to discover this part of the coast is to take advantage of Whitby’s many boat trips – we love the 30-minute Captain Cook Experience, a short ride out to sea on an authentic replica of HMS Endeavour, where you’re told many tales of this iconic explorer.
-When you’re back on dry land, join story walker ‘Dr Crank’ on a fascinating walk to learn more about the history of Whitby, Dracula and the town’s many ghosts.
+A great way to discover this part of the coast is to take advantage of Whitby’s many boat trips – we love the 30-minute Captain Cook Experience, a short ride out to sea on an authentic replica of HMS Endeavour, as you listen to the many tales of this iconic explorer.
+Every year during late summer and autumn vast shoals of herring migrate to the inshore waters off the Yorkshire coast to spawn.
+The herring, in turn, attract cetaceans, sharks, birds and seals to feed and Bryan Clarkson (aka the Whale Whisperer) runs trips to see porpoise, white beaked and bottle nosed dolphins, minke, humpback, sei and fin whales, as well as thousands of seals, until the end of October.
+When you’re back on dry land, join ‘Dr Crank’ on a fascinating walk to learn more about the history of Whitby, Dracula and the town’s many ghosts.
 It’s also worth popping into some of the many independent shops in the town including the famous W Hamond, the original Whitby jet shop, dating back to 1860 and made popular by the Victorians.
-For fun for the whole family head to the amusements and pirate-themed adventure golf, or check out The Whitby Sculpture Trail with interesting sculptures by Hull-born artist Emma Stothard dotted across the seafront.
+For fun for the whole family head to the amusements and pirate-themed adventure golf, or check out The Whitby Sculpture Trail with nine striking sculptures by local artist Emma Stothard all dotted along the seafront.
+There’s always something going on in Whitby but Whitby’s annual regatta in August is a celebration of the town’s maritime roots with something for all the family to enjoy.

 Robin Hood’s Bay Robin Hood’s Bay